 Increased risk of gum disease has proven to be one of the worst side effects of missing teeth and can be minimized with a bridge.

 Missing teeth can cause speech disorders as they are used to make many of the sounds we use to speak clearly.

 The attachment procedure usually takes two or three appointments to complete.
-At the first appointment Dr. Pannu, Dr. Dilmaghani, Dr. Yadzani or Dr. Espinosa will prepare the teeth on either side of the gap by removing a portion of the enamel and dentin.
+At the first appointment Dr. Pannu or Dr. Dilmaghani will prepare the teeth on either side of the gap by removing a portion of the enamel and dentin.